fractalego/pynsett/README.md

 -----------------------------

 * Speed!
 Parsing is done one sentence at a time
-* Anaphora is only works inside paragraphs
+* Anaphora only works inside paragraphs
 * Anaphora is done through AllenNLP, with can be slow-ish without a GPU
 * The text needs to be cleaned and pre-formatted.
-This is not an issue `per se` but it must be kept in mind
+This is not an issue _per se_ but it must be kept in mind